 But she was right.
 I could do it.
 Not only could I do it, but each day I grew stronger, fitter and more confident.

-We are like our computers: a vast store of potential, much of which goes largely untapped, day after day as we settle into our usual routines.
+We are like our computers or our smart phones: a vast store of potential, much of which goes largely untapped, day after day as we settle into our usual routines.

 So all good things in good time.
 Rest when you need it.
 Start small when you need to.
 But remember to challenge what you thought you could do.
-Chances are you will surprise yourself.
+Challenge, by definition is not supposed to be easy.